Riots in crisis-hit Lebanon reflect growing poverty, despair

 Associated Press

-The clashes got underway in the afternoon hours after a tense funeral was held for a 27-year-old man killed during riots overnight in Lebanon’s second largest city.
+The clashes got underway in the afternoon hours after a tense funeral was held for a 27-year-old man killed during riots overnight in the country’s second largest city.
 Fawwaz Samman was shot by soldiers during confrontations that began Monday night and died in a hospital hours later.

-Tripoli is one of the most neglected and poorest cities in Lebanon.
+Tripoli, a predominantly Sunni Muslim city, is in one of the most neglected and poorest regions in Lebanon, and there were concerns the confrontations would escalate to wider chaos.

 “I was driving here yesterday with my wife and found protesters destroying and smashing (the banks), then they opened tear gas and bullets on us,” said resident Talal Sradar.